freethebeatenpath/MLBGamesBack/README.md

         } ],
 ```

-I could assume that because the `divisionRecords` showing the American League (West/East/Central) and more games in the American League (from the `leagueRecords`); That the Houston Astros are in the American League.
+I could assume that because the `divisionRecords` showing the American League (West/East/Central) and more games in the American League (from the `leagueRecords`), that the Houston Astros are in the American League.
 Furthermore, we can look at the number of games between the American League (West/East/Central) and we can conclude that the Houston Astros are in the American League West.
 I am able to conclude with the division id and the division name can be 100% accurate from the provided JSON if I parse down to the `divisionRecords`.
 I took another approach.

 I could run separate API calls to get the appropriate data to fill in the blanks.